bzz/LangID/_keras/README.md

 Limitations:
  - no dynamic batch sizes: all vectorisze code snippets have same length
- - by default, uses .csv->np.array and not .tfrecords->Tensor as input allows to benefit from Keras simulanios training/evalution but is slower
+ - by default, uses .csv->np.array and not .tfrecords->Tensor as input allows to benefit from Keras simultanios training/evalution but is slower

 ## Using .csv